DaveSkender/Stock.Indicators/docs/_indicators/Kama.md

 | `ER`   | double | Efficiency Ratio is the fractal efficiency of price changes
 | `Kama` | decimal | Kaufman's adaptive moving average

 More about Efficiency Ratio: ER fluctuates between 0 and 1, but these extremes are the exception, not the norm.
-ER would be 1 if prices moved up or down consistently over the `erPeriods` periods.
-ER would be zero if prices are unchanged over the `erPeriods` periods.
+ER would be 1 if prices moved up or down consistently over the `erPeriods` window.
+ER would be zero if prices are unchanged over the `erPeriods` window.

 ### Utilities